Chanel Terrero: Career

 Her acting career includes various roles on television and cinema, both nationally and internationally.

 As a dancer, she has worked with different artists.
 In 2010, she was part of Shakira's dancing crew for a performance at the MTV Europe Music Awards.

 She also was part of the dancing crew in the Spanish show Tu cara me suena on Antena 3.

 Chanel took part in the castings for the Spanish stage production of West Side Story.
 She was one of the three finalists for the role of Anita.
 She also was one of the five finalists worldwide for the same role in Steven Spielberg's film version of the musical, West Side Story.

 She took part in Benidorm Fest in 2022 with her debut single "SloMo".
 Her performance was choreographed by Kyle Hanagami, who has also worked with Jennifer Lopez, Britney Spears and Blackpink, among other artists.
 She won the first semi-final on 26 January 2022, and also the final on 29 January, becoming the Spanish entrant for the Eurovision Song Contest 2022 in Turin, Italy.
 The song entered the Spanish Singles Chart at number thirteen.
 In the Eurovision final, the song placed third, Spain's best result since 1995.
-Following the contest, the song went on to top the Spanish Singles Chart and obtained a double platinum certification by Promusicae.
+Following the contest, the song went on to top the Spanish Singles Chart and obtained a triple platinum certification by Promusicae.
+In 2024, it was revealed that originally the song was not going to be performed by Chanel, but by the singer Ana Guerra, but the latter rejected the proposal to perform it.

 On 10 June 2022, she participated in the Carnival of Santa Cruz de Tenerife.

-Her second single, titled "TOKE", was released on 25 October 2022 as the official song of the Spain national football team for the 2022 FIFA World Cup.
+Her second single, titled "Toke", was released on 25 October 2022, as the official song of the Spain national football team for the 2022 FIFA World Cup and as RTVE’s theme song for their coverage of the tournament.